ASHWIL BELL

 Finding Her Voice, Charting Her Course

-When Mya Adams first walked into the hangar at Franklin County State Airport, she kept mostly to herself–hidden behind a Covid face mask, her voice was seldom heard but her presence unmistakable.
+When Mya Adams first walked into the hangar at Franklin County State Airport, she kept mostly to herself and remained hidden behind a Covid face mask.
+Her voice was seldom heard but her presence mattered.
 Traditional school had been an uphill battle, and peers often made her feel invisible or misunderstood.
 Within our welcoming hangar, Mya began to unfurl.

 It is no surprise that Mya has earned over $40,000 in scholarships to support her dream.
-Currently enrolled in early College at Vermont State University, Mya is getting a jumpstart on her Professional Pilot Technologies degree all the while simultaneously working toward her Private Pilot License, which was generously supported by the EAA Ray Scholarship.
+Currently enrolled in early College at Vermont State University, Mya is getting a jumpstart on her Professional Pilot Technologies degree all and working toward her Private Pilot License, which was generously supported by a national EAA Ray Scholarship.

 A storyteller, historian, and aviation enthusiast at heart, Mya’s bedroom is lined with books, flight models, and her own photography.
-Her love of aviation, first sparked by childhood visits to airport observation decks, has now become her calling—and her community.
+Her love of aviation, first sparked by childhood visits to airport observation decks, has now become her calling and her community.
 At Habitat for Aviation, she’s found belonging and belief in herself.
-Mya isn’t just becoming a pilot—she’s becoming a leader, a mentor, and a powerful reminder of what happens when a young person is seen, supported, and invited to fly.
+Mya isn’t just becoming a pilot, she’s becoming a leader, and mentor.

 OWEN